-• If a decision is made to enter into a third party arrangement in respect of this provision, the governing body must submit a written proposal to Southwark.
+• If a decision is made to enter into a third party arrangement in respect of this provision, the governing body should submit a proposal to Southwark.

-- Southwark will respond and provide advice to the governing body, depending upon the type of agreement, within eight weeks of receipt of the proposal. - If it is necessary the governing body must respond with a revised proposal within six weeks. - The governing body must then comply with procedures as detailed in the Schools Financial Procedures Manual, and this document, when entering into a contract.
+• Southwark will respond and provide advice to the governing body, depending upon the type of agreement, within eight weeks of receipt of the proposal.